gbinal/p-o-d.github.com/faq.md

 ### Where do I come in?

 Help the United States Government make its Open Data Policy better by collaborating.
-Please suggest enhancements by editing the content here, or add tools that help anyone open data (See 'How can I contribute?' below).
+Please suggest enhancements by editing the content here, or add tools that help anyone open data (See "How can I contribute?" below).

 ### How can I contribute?